thanujkumar/docker-hub/jenkins/readme.md

      > kubectl get pods -n ci-cd -o wide (to know the ip of the jenkins master)
      > (Another way to find IP) kubectl describe pod jenkins-68bbbf7665-lnhdz -n ci-cd (to find IP address of jenkins master)

-     Now fill the kubernetes configuration information in jenkins server (master) Manage Jenkins -> Configure Jenkins
+     Now fill the kubernetes configuration information in jenkins server (master - add new cloud as kubernetes) Manage Jenkins -> Configure Jenkins
     ```